FalkorDB/migrate-neo-falkor/README.md

 <details>
 <summary>Expand to edit suggestions</summary>

-These scripts are tailored to work with the sample data provided in `data/sample_data/` and serve primarily as a **reference implementation**.
-If you wish to use them with your own Neo4j graph, you will need to **adapt the scripts in the `migrate/` folder** to fit your graph's ontology, such as node labels, relationship types, and property names.
+In orderto support a given ontology, edit the scripts in order to create your node labels, relationship types, property names etc'.

 Specifically: